hack-tramp/btcmon/README.md

 This is a super small windows app to show you the current price of any crypto. <br>
 It pulls it from api.cryptowat.ch/markets/coinbase-pro/btcusd/price , <br>
-which can be changed to another API or currency (default is BTC/USD) It will update as the window title text (including when minimized)
+which can be changed to another API or currency (default is BTC/USD)<br>
+It will update as the window title text (including when minimized) <br>

 <b>Why?</b>
 (other than 'I got bored')